Pathway Tools Software

 updates about Pathway Tools, such as announcements regarding new

 releases of the software and databases.
-The mail volume tends to be less than 1 announcement per month.
+The mail volume is 1-2 announcements per month.

 To subscribe to the Pathway Tools mailing list, send an email to with the word subscribe in the Subject.